What Is Low Vision?

 It is important to discuss your vision with your eye care professional because many causes of decreased vision can be treatable with medicine or surgery.

-Or you may have problems seeing well with your side (or peripheral) vision, but still see clearly enough to read the newspaper using your central vision.
+Or you may have problems seeing well with your peripheral (or side) vision, but still see clearly enough to read the newspaper using your central vision:

-The important thing is to know that there is help.
+The important thing is to know that help is available for you.
 For example, doctors who are low vision specialists can provide you with a low vision exam as a first step in determining how you can use your remaining vision.
 Often, a low vision specialist can give you recommendations about optical and non-optical devices and vision rehabilitation services that can help you to maximize your remaining vision and learn new ways of doing everyday tasks.

 Some examples of helpful devices that a low vision specialist can discuss with you include:

 Reading with a lighted